-Providing integrations is extremely costly.
-Most B2B software leaders can easily query their product management system to determine the number of hours their developers spend each month building integrations.
+Providing integrations is extremely expensive.
+Most B2B software leaders can easily query their product management system to determine the number of hours their engineering teams spend each month building integrations.
 For many companies, a reduction in that number alone justifies the cost of an integration platform, especially given the high cost of software developers' time.
-After factoring in developers’ time spent on other integration work like infrastructure, deployment, and troubleshooting, as well as time other departments spend on integration work, the full cost of providing integrations comes into focus.
-This makes clear the huge potential for savings if integration work could be performed more efficiently.

-With traditional integration methods, it’s common for developers to build each integration from scratch.
-Typically, the majority of that time is spent not on domain-specific functionality or the user experience, but on implementing “boilerplate” technical integration requirements such as triggers, authorization, data imports, transformation, and exports.
-Writing code to handle these items for each integration is tedious and difficult to get right, especially because real-world integration scenarios require developers to work with a wide array of authorization methods, data formats, and integration protocols.
+In many companies, engineering teams are responsible for building integrations, largely because it's common to create each integration by writing bespoke code to handle everything from key integration functionality to "boilerplate" technical integration requirements such as triggers, connectors, data transformations, field mappings, and authentication flows.
+Writing bespoke code to handle these items for each integration is time-consuming and error-prone, especially because real-world integration scenarios require developers to work with a wide array of integration protocols, data formats, and authentication types.

 Integration support is typically a highly inefficient process.
-Most technical support or customer service groups lack access to integration tools and resources, which means they must turn to teams such as product management and development to answer questions about integration functionality, check an integration’s status, or investigate when something goes wrong.
-Some integration support scenarios also require involvement from DevOps or sysadmin teams.
+Most Technical Support or Customer Service teams lack access to integration tools and resources, which means they must turn to teams such as Product Management and Development to answer questions about integration functionality, check an integration's status, or investigate when something goes wrong.
+Some integration support scenarios also require involvement from DevOps or SysAdmin teams.
 The result is a slow, disruptive back-and-forth process requiring time and resources from multiple groups.
-When integration errors occur outside of business hours, the organization incurs the additional cost of after-hours or on-call compensation.
+When integration errors occur outside of business hours, the company incurs the additional cost of after-hours or on-call compensation.

-An integration platform provides tools and resources that bring efficiency to integration support.
-Configurable alerts notify the appropriate teams when customers’ integrations encounter errors, and integration logs aid in checking status and troubleshooting.
+An embedded integration platform provides tools and resources that bring efficiency to integration support.
+Configurable alerts notify the appropriate teams when customers' integrations encounter errors, and integration logs aid in checking status and troubleshooting.
 Integrations are self-documenting, which makes it easy to see what they do and how, and documents such as tech specs and troubleshooting steps can be stored directly in the integration platform.
-These tools can be used by development and customer-facing teams alike, which empowers support teams to address more integration issues independently, decreases the burden on expensive engineering personnel, and reduces the costly back-and-forth.
+These tools empower Support and other customer-facing teams to address more integration issues independently, decrease the burden on expensive engineering personnel, and reduce the costly back-and-forth.

 Implementing an integration platform, by reducing time spent on integration work, helps teams regain R&D capacity.
 That additional capacity can be used to build meaningful new features that differentiate a product offering and create value, or to bring entirely new products to market.